Paperless Workflow: The Dream and the Reality

 By Mike Raia Posted July 6, 2015

-Paperless Workflow or "The Paperless Office" sound like great ideas but surprisingly, many businesses, large and small still rely on paper-based communication to manage requests, complete forms and even communicate (interoffice mail envelopes are still in use).
-At last estimate, 5 million tons of office paper were still being used each year in the U.S. alone.
+Paperless Workflow or "The Paperless Office" both sound like great ideas but surprisingly, many businesses, large and small still rely on paper-based communication to manage requests, complete forms and even communicate (interoffice mail envelopes are still in use).
+At last estimate, 5 million tons of office paper was still being used each year in the U.S. alone.
+We cover more on these paperless projects here.

-Resistance to going digital and automating even basic processes like onboarding employees or requesting budget approvals persists despite all the clear disadvantages of paper:
+Resistance to adopting paperless workflow by going digital and automating even basic processes like onboarding employees or requesting budget approvals persists despite all the clear disadvantages of paper:

 - Paper forms require hand processing that wastes time and staff resources.